Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Ultrasound Assisted Acoustoplasticity in Tungsten

-While MSD and \emean can provide insights into the diffusion and deformation mechanisms, they cannot provide information on the long-range order, which defines the physical state of the structure.
-To understand the crystallographic origin of this ultrasound-assisted viscoplasticity in $W$, we computed the instantaneous radial distribution function (RDF) of the bottom $W$ particle for both non-ultrasound and ultrasound-assisted cases at time $t=0.4$ns using OVITO.
-RDF can be an effective tool in identifying the long-range order of a crystalline structure when subjected to added external perturbations. \fref{fig:800_no_ultra_rdf} shows the RDF distribution of the bottom particle under no ultrasound perturbation at time $t=0.4$ ns.
-It can be observed that the RDF overall corresponds to a crystalline BCC lattice structure with two peaks at $\frac{\sqrt{3}a}{2}$ and $a$ respectively, where $a$ is the lattice parameter of $W$.
-However, \fref{fig:800_ultra_rdf} shows an RDF plot corresponding to an amorphous structure, which does not show any sharp peak as a crystalline lattice.
-This illustrates that ultrasound perturbation induces acoustic softening \citep{mao2020investigating} in the $W$ particles.
-This finding is commensurate with the incremental evolution of \emean observed in \fref{fig:800_ultra_mean_str}, strengthening the claim of viscoplasticity in $W$.
-Thus, it can be asserted that ultrasound induces viscoplasticity via acoustic softening, resulting in the deposition of a uniform coating on the substrate.
+While MSD and \emean can provide insights into diffusion and deformation mechanisms, they cannot reveal the long-range order that defines the structure's physical state.
+To understand the crystallographic origin of this ultrasound-assisted acoustoplasticity in $W$, we computed the instantaneous radial distribution function (RDF) of the bottom $W$ particle for both non-ultrasound and ultrasound-assisted cases at time $t=0.11$ ns following the first impact using OVITO.
+RDF can be an effective tool in identifying the long-range order of a crystalline structure when subjected to added external perturbations. \fref{fig:800_rdf_calc} compares the ultrasound-assisted and non-ultrasound-assisted configurations' RDF distributions for the bottom particle at time $t=0.11$ ns with the minimized bottom particle RDF distribution.
+We note that the RDF overall corresponds to a crystalline BCC lattice structure with two peaks at $\frac{\sqrt{3}a}{2}$ and $a$ respectively, where $a$ is the lattice parameter of $W$.
+The difference in the width of the RDF peaks between the minimized and configuration at time $t=0.11$ ns is an alternate representation of the associated plastic deformation.
+Moreover, the peaks observed in ultrasound-assisted cases are slightly wider compared to those in non-assisted cases.
+This illustrates that ultrasonic perturbation induces acoustic softening \citep{mao2020investigating} in the $W$ particles, leading to the formation of a uniform coating on the substrate.

 Finally, to compare the quality of the deposited coating on the substrate between the non-ultrasound and ultrasound-assisted cases, we define a characteristic non-dimensional quantity, the maximum flattening ratio, $FR_{max}$. $FR_{max}$ can be expressed using the following equation,